 With that being said, most of this information was gathered from the Washington State Liquor and Cannabis Board website.
 Which is a great resource for the state of Washington regarding these laws.

 Cannabis Packaging Definitions

 Packaging is considered the container that holds the marijuana or the outer packaging that holds the sealed marijuana.
 So it’s always either the container holding the marijuana or the container holding the container.

 Labeling is the material affixed to a container or product, which has written or printed

 information or symbols about the product or item.
 This is like traditional paper sticker labels or shrink sleeve labels.
 Information printed directly on a container or article can also be considered labeling.

 Child resistance is one of the most important aspects of legal cannabis packaging.
 I’d say it is the basis of all cannabis packaging regulations.
 This is obviously because we don’t want little kids to accidentally ingest anything dangerous.

-At this moment, child resistant packaging isn’t required for many forms of cannabis in Washington.
-Notably, what’s defined as “usable marijuana” which is usually how we see cannabis in its flower form.
+At this moment, child-resistant packaging isn’t required for many forms of cannabis in Washington.
+Notably, what’s defined as “usable marijuana” is usually how we see cannabis in its flower form.